THIS WEBPAGE IS AVAILABLE

 It’s a peace that comes from putting on Christ, (in trying earnestly to follow Him in the Ten Commandments) not putting Christ on (in thinking that lip service suffices in doing His will).
 A peace in which you have no skeletons rattling around in your closets.
 No slavery to addictions or other demonic snares!

 While this may all seem like a tall order, keep in mind that you don’t have to be as just and devout as Simeon to experience Christ’s peace, but the closer you can come to being free from sinful entanglements the better!
-Our Lord well understands what fallen creatures prone to sin the we are!
+Our Lord well understands what fallen creatures prone to sin we are!
 Let Him help you dig out those weeds in your garden!

 Sadly, the revelation and glory Simeon speaks of in Nunc Dimittis would not come without great cost.
-We read a few lines later in this chapter of Luke’s Gospel that this little baby would be a sign that would be contradicted by many who one way or another would reject Him and His salvific message!
+We read a few lines later in this chapter of Luke’s Gospel that this little baby would be a sign that would be contradicted by many who one way or another would reject Him and His saving message!
 Indeed a tragic “contradiction” occurred shortly thereafter.

 The Holy Family had to flee to Egypt to keep baby Jesus from being killed by the wicked King Herod who saw Him as a threat to his position as King of the Jews!